-As a past resident of the Parke Creek area for thirty years, along with immediate family residing in the area (mother, father, brothers), it has come to my attention that Brown & Jackson, Inc. has plans of building and operating two septage ponds at the mouth of Parke Creek Canyon.
-After perusing the SEPA Application, the Addendum, and the Grading Permit, there are some components of this plan that I would like to address.
+As a resident of the Parke Creek area for thirty years along with my husband and family, it has come to my attention that Brown & Jackson, Inc. has plans of building and operating two septage ponds at the mouth of Parke Creek Canyon.
+After perusing the SEPA Application, the Addendum, and the Grading Permit, there are some aspects of this plan that I would like to address.